Short Thoughts 2024

 Socrates would've preferred Zoom over Slack.

-Thinking is hard work.
+Thinking is truly hard work.
 That's why "trust your intuition" is a such a popular advice.

 People that don't have the stamina to do the hard work of thinking, often call for urgency, or try to frame the situation as a crisis.